 Students with a grade point average of 3.0 or higher, and who meet all university and departmental curricular requirements, and have grades averaging 3.2 or higher in courses in their major will be, at the end of their junior year, eligible to become candidates for the history or political science major with honors.
 Students who have not met these standards may be invited to candidacy by the department.
 Six credits will be assigned, normally three hours each semester.
 A successful defense of an honors paper must be conducted and a minimum grade of 3.5 must be earned for the student's registration in an Honors Course to appear on the transcript.
+For further guidance, see the History and for the student's registration in an Honors Course to appear on the transcript.
 For further guidance, see the History and Political Science Department's Honors Thesis Guidelines.

-Pre-Law Training Faculty Advisor: Jason Jagemann

-The Association of American Law Schools identifies the following as the major objectives to be sought in an undergraduate pre-law curriculum:
+Pre-Law Training Faculty Advisor: Jason JagemannThe Association of American Law Schools identifies the following as the major objectives to be sought in an undergraduate pre-law curriculum: